urbanjost/M_escape/README.md

 ## DESCRIPTION

-   M_escape(3f) is a Fortran module that writes common ANSI escape sequences to control terminal attributes like text color.
+   M_escape(3f) is a Fortran module that writes common ANSI escape sequences which control terminal attributes like text color.
 It is designed to allow the sequences to be suppressed and for the user program to completely customize it -- the user can add, delete and replace the sequences associated with a keyword without changing